alexcu2718/compile_time_ls_colours/README.md

     LS_COLOURS_HASHMAP.get(extension).map(|v| &**v).unwrap_or_else(|| NO_COLOUR)
 }

+/// BONUS FEATURE; YOU CAN VERIFY THE BACKUPS EXIST NOW BECAUSE THEY EXIST AS IMPORTS.
 /// #########################################################################################################################
 /// #                                                                                                                       #
 /// #                    R E A D   T H I S  BEFORE YOU GET PISSED ABOUT UNSAFE                                              #